the36review/the36review.com/README.md

 # the36review.com

-This is the middleman app for the36review.
+This is the middleman app for the36review, found on GitHub at <https://github.com/the36review/the36review.com>.

 ## Setup